Jed-Forest Sevens

 Jed-Forest Sevens is an annual rugby sevens event held by Jed-Forest RFC, in Jedburgh, Scotland.
 The Jed-Forest Sevens was the fourth of the Border Sevens tournaments to be instated, in 1894, after the Melrose Sevens (1883), Gala Sevens (1884) and the Hawick Sevens (1885).

 The Jed-Forest Sevens are traditionally the last tournament of the Kings of the Sevens competition.

-2022's Jed-Forest Sevens will be played on 14 May.
+2024's Starrett's Jed-Forest Sevens will be played on 18th May.

 Sports day

 Jed-Forest RFC] introduce a sports day in 1894 featuring rugby sevens as a way to supplement the club's income at the end of the season.

 Sponsorship

 The Sevens tournament is now sponsored by Starrett UK.
 It was sponsored by RJT, Mainetti and Tennents before that.